-Loans are available to students and parents to provide them with funding after all other financial aid options have been reviewed.
-Unlike other financial aid such as scholarships, awards and grants, loans are borrowed money that must be repaid with interest.
-Do not borrow more than you need!
+Federal loans are available to students and parents to provide them with funding after all other financial aid options have been exhausted.
+Unlike other financial aid such as scholarships, awards and grants, loans are borrowed money required to be paid back with interest.

 Federal Loan Programs

 Federal Loan eligibility is determined upon the completion of the FAFSA.
 To be eligible for federal loans the student must be a U.S. citizen or an eligible noncitizen.

 For a complete student guide on federal loans from the U.S. Department of Education, visit Federal Student Loans at Federal Student Aid.